-For example, Google Scholar provides a researcher’s total citations.
-This includes the H-index, which measures the total impact of the publications in which an author has been published, and the I10-index that measures the number of publications that have cited the author at least 10 times.
+For example, Google Scholar provides citation profiles of researchers.
+These include H index and total citation count.
+The i10-index indicates the number of publications that have been cited at least 10 times by others.
 The metrics are based on what’s called productivity, or the amount of papers an author has published.

 One problem with measuring productivity is that industry researchers do not publish as much as university students and professors—which means the work of those in industry is not considered as impactful in their fields based on the metrics.
 Industries are focused on research outcomes that can drastically improve a product or create new ones.
 Those like Steve Jobs and Elon Musk arguably have a more significant impact on people’s lives than, say, a university researcher with several thousand citations.

 Many top researchers will argue that a work that creates new knowledge or introduces a breakthrough is undeniably significant in impact—which is all the more reason why counting an index number alone is insufficient.

 Those with a high number of citations are said to have “influence,” meaning others have read your paper, cited your work, and possibly used some of the research in their own work.
 The ability to influence other researchers certainly has its merits, because they can use that work to help solve a problem or add new insights into an existing one.
 Which is why several of the giants in the engineering field have had a handful of research papers with an extraordinary number of citations, while the rest of their works didn’t make a notable dent or they just didn’t publish often.